The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Hyperlipidemia in the Miniature Schnauzer

-Generally associated with diseases such as diabetes, hyperadrenocorticism (Cushing’s Disease), hypothyroidism, and obesity, hyperlipidemia is more prevalent in Miniature Schnauzers than other breeds of dogs.
+This is generally associated with diseases such as diabetes, hyperadrenocorticism (Cushing’s Disease), hypothyroidism, and obesity.
+Hyperlipidemia is more prevalent in Miniature Schnauzers than other breeds of dogs.

 Pancreatitis, or inflammation of the pancreas that may lead to organ failure, is also a disease of this type.